MBCProject/mbc-markdown/yfaq/README.md

 ### Can MBC capture specific data values associated with a behavior? ###

-No. For example, MBC might capture the behavior ANTI-BEHAVIORAL ANALYSIS::Emulator Detection::Registry Keys, but the specific registry key (e.g., SYSTEM\ControlSet001\Services\VBoxMouse (VBOX)) would be captured outside of MBC (e.g., as STIX Windows Registry Key Object).
+No. For example, MBC might capture the behavior [ANTI-BEHAVIORAL ANALYSIS::Emulator Detection::Check Emulator-related Registry Keys](../anti-behavioral-analysis/detect-emulator.md), but the specific registry key (e.g., SYSTEM\ControlSet001\Services\VBoxMouse (VBOX)) would be captured outside of MBC (e.g., as STIX Windows Registry Key Object).

 ### If malware displays only some attributes defining a behavior, it is correct to say it exhibits the behavior? ###